Graveyard

 Try collecting coverage information by sampling the call stack instead of binary instrumentation for binary-only fuzzing.
 This wasn’t very efficient because 1) ptrace and sampling is a LOT slower than instrumentation upfront and letting the program run, and 2) sampling the stack might have different results even if the program takes the exact same code path.

 The second problem is more interesting.
-It boils down to this: you have a graph $G$ (control-flow graph), and you have a collection of sub-graphs $C$ (coverage info for particular runs).
-Given an arbitrary sub-graph $H$, find a $S \in C$ such that $H \subseteq S$.
+It boils down to this: you have a graph $G$ (control-flow graph), and you have a collection of sub-graphs $C$ (code coverage for specific inputs).
+Given an arbitrary sub-graph $H$ (sampled coverage for a run), find a $S \in C$ such that $H \subseteq S$.
+We want to know if a new $H’$ is actually a new $S’ \in C$ or a resampling of the same $S$.

 There’s probably some statistical classification technique and some smart encoding for these graphs that does the job well-enough.